freechipsproject/ip-contributions/src/main/scala/chisel/lib/dclib/README.md

 DCReduce will produce a result once all inputs have become valid, and hold the result until it is acknowledged ("ready" is true).

+### DCAsyncFifo

+Implements an asynchronous (clock-domain crossing) FIFO, using double synchronized gray code pointers.

+### DCCrossbar

+Implements a nonblocking crossbar, allowing any source to talk to any destination.

+### DCMcCrossbar

+Implements a multi-destination crossbar, which allows a source to send to multiple destinations.
+This supports partial completions, so two sources talking to the same group of output ports will not deadlock, but does not guarantee that all words from one source port will complete before another.

+### DCCredit

+Converts to/from a Decoupled interface to a CreditIO interface, which uses credits for flow control rather than a ready signal.
+The maxCredit parameters on the sender and receiver must match for a given interface.

+This block is intended as a top-level timing closure interface and has all registered inputs and outputs.
+To achieve full performance the interface requires 5 credits
+for the sender and receiver, plus 1 credit for each retiming flop inserted on the valid or credit signals.

 ## Functional Construction

 DCInput, DCOutput, DCHold, and DCFull all support functional construction,